Is Black Friday a Holiday? Learn About Its Origins

 KING OF PRUSSIA, PA - NOVEMBER 28: Customers pay for their items while doing their Black Friday shopping at KB Toys, which opened at 5am, in the King of Prussia Mall November 28, 2003 in King of Prussia, Pennsylvania.
 Black Friday is traditionally when stores get out of the red and start making a profit for the year.
 Economists expect a 5 percent increase in holiday sales over last year.
 (Photo by William Thomas Cain/Getty Images)

-Cyber Monday was coined by marketing experts in 2005 as a way to promote online shopping on the Monday following Thanksgiving.
+Following Black Friday’s rise in popularity, Cyber Monday was coined by marketing experts in 2005 to promote online shopping on the Monday following Thanksgiving.
 The term was created by Ellen Davis and Scott Silverman of the National Retail Federation (NRF), who noticed a significant surge in online shopping on the first Monday after Thanksgiving.

 WASHINGTON - NOVEMBER 27: Consumers shop online during a shop and lunch event in the boardroom of the National Retail Federation November 27, 2006 in Washington, DC.
 The National Retail Federation, a retail trade group, provided laptop computers, personal shoppers and lunch to encourage shoppers who stopped by to participate in Cyber Monday, the online retail world's equivalent of Black Friday.
 (Photo by Brendan Smialowski/Getty Images)